-Compass Community Collaborative School is being designed by a diverse team of experienced, licensed educators, and students, business owners, nonprofit leaders, and parents in the co-working space at the Music District, a hub of entrepreneurship and creativity.
-We are passionate about embedding creative, research-based learning pedagogy and real world problem solving into secondary education to secure a safe and healthy future for our community.
+Compass Community Collaborative School has been designed by a diverse team of experienced, licensed educators, students, business owners, nonprofit leaders, and parents in the co-working space at the Music District, a hub of entrepreneurship and creativity.
+We are passionate about embedding design thinking and creative, research-based learning pedagogy and real world problem solving into secondary education to secure a safe and healthy future for our community.

 Jan Harrison M.Ed., M.Sc.